becarpenter/animaIPJ/IPJautonomic.md

 all the nodes that will constitute the ACP.
 This is done by a method known as BRSKI (pronounced “Brewski”, Bootstrapping Remote Secure Key Infrastructure^\[10\]^).
-This process uses manufacturer-installed X.509 certificates, in combination with a manufacturer's authorizing service.
+This process uses manufacturer-installed X.509 certificates (802.1AR IDevID), in combination with a manufacturer's authorizing service.
 The network administrator decides which devices are authorized to join the network (e.g., by serial number), but relies on the manufacturer to validate each device’s certificate whenever the device attempts to join